-Co-founder and General Manager, Michael Duncan, also pens the Sports Department.
+Co-Founder and Board Member, Michael Duncan, also pens the Sports Department.

 Michael’s strengths are utilising his creativity to solve complex problems, with great communication skills and a natural ability to network and create positive business relationships.
 He has extensive project management experience within government, education and private sectors.
 He’s passionate about helping individuals/business to overcome challenges and find new ways forward.

 Michael is usually found in the coffee shops of Gippsland or interviewing a local sports star from his home in Tyers.

 Gippslandia: What do you love about being based in Gippsland?